Lehniii/Python_Scripts/README.md

 python password.py

-Type your password length

-Type yes/no if you want special characters
+Type your password length then type yes/no if you want special characters